Skip to main content

 # Disable a pack

-vectimus pack disable owasp-agentic
+vectimus pack disable data-exfiltration

 # Enable a pack

-vectimus pack enable owasp-agentic
+vectimus pack enable data-exfiltration

 Pack enable/disable is always global.
 Per-project overrides apply to individual rules only.